shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 ## Preparation

-First of all we have to create a new template file within the `frontend/detail` directory of our own theme.
+First of all we have to create a new template file in the `frontend/detail` directory of our theme.
 In this tutorial we'll name the file `custom_detail.tpl`:

 ```
 CustomDetailTheme